Shark nets go back in water at NSW beaches

 Queensland Fisheries Minister Mark Furner has consistently said “human life comes first” and no changes will be made unless he’s convinced it’s safe.

-Humane Society marine biologist Lawrence Chlebeck says both governments are ignoring evidence that show shark nets, and baited drum lines used in both states, don’t protect swimmers.
+Humane Society marine biologist Lawrence Chlebeck said both governments were ignoring evidence that showed shark nets, and baited drum lines used in both states, did not protect swimmers.

-He says there have been almost 40 shark bites at “so-called protected” NSW beaches and about double that at protected sites in Queensland.
+He said their had been almost 40 shark bites at “so-called protected” NSW beaches and about double that at protected sites in Queensland.

-University of Sydney political scientist Dr Christopher Pepin-Neff, who has worked on the shark nets issue for 16 years, has said it’s a fact that nets don’t work and they are a deception perpetuated by politicians.
+University of Sydney political scientist Dr Christopher Pepin-Neff, who has worked on the shark nets issue for 16 years, has said nets don’t work and they are a deception perpetuated by politicians.

 Protests were held on Thursday at Manly beach in Sydney, in Byron Bay and on the Gold Coast as the NSW shark nets went back into the water.